The Opportunity for Community Banks has Never Been Better

 Marketers who understand the psychology of why people switch banks and create communications to connect with these prospects will undoubtedly attract more new households than they lose.
 We are entering the age of “Hybrid Banking Consumers”.

-Community banks that were active in helping business customers and prospects secure PPP loans, both in the first and second round, have seen a substantial number of these business accounts switch their banking relationships during the pandemic to their bank.
+Community banks that were active in helping business customers and prospects secure PPP loans, have seen a substantial number of these customers switch their banking relationships to their bank.

-What is happening in retail banking might be similar to the small business pandemic switching activity.
-Consumer intent to change their primary financial institution or to move their accounts to other providers, traditional or otherwise, appears to be rising sharply.
+Retail banking is seeing a similar pattern.
+Consumers intent to change their primary financial institution or to move their accounts to other providers (traditional or otherwise), appears to be rising sharply.

-Before the pandemic, “switching intent” among people who said they were definitely changing primary banks in the next six months had been steady at about 9% of consumer households and 14% of businesses for several years.
+Before the pandemic, “switching intent” among people who said they were definitely changing primary banks in the next six months had been about 9% of consumer households and 14% of businesses.
+These numbers remained steady for several years.